Published: | Last Updated: December 20, 2023

 If you made an error on your return or need to change the information reported, you should file a Form 1040-X, Amended U.S. Individual Income Tax Return, as soon as possible to limit any potential penalties and interest.

-Once you have successfully verified the entries on your tax return, it may take up to nine weeks for you to receive your refund or apply the overpayment to next year’s estimated tax.
+Once you have successfully verified the entries on your tax return, it may take up to sixteen weeks for you to receive your refund or apply the overpayment to next year’s estimated tax.
 However, if there are other issues, you may receive a notice asking for more information, and this may delay your refund.

 Understanding your notice or letter